cloudcopper/misc/env/template/README.md

 Now is {{ call .SHELL "date" }}
 ```

-For simplest usage see functions Exec and ExecFile.
+For simplest usage see functions MustExec and MustExecFile.

 Basic usage:
 ```